" You have to learn the rules of the game And then you have to play better than anyone else. " - Albert Einstein

 14. Every team must have a support crew and must be self-sufficient.
 The support crew is responsible for providing teams with their food, water and changes of clothes during the event.
 Please ensure your support crew is suitably briefed.

-15. Do not litter.
-Participants and support crews must respect the environment and local neighborhood by using the litter and recycling bins at the checkpoints.
+15. IMPORTANT: Do not litter - Participants and support crew must respect the environment and local neighborhood by using the litter and recycling bins at the checkpoints.

 16. Dogs are not permitted on the trail or at checkpoints.
 Smoking and consumption of alcohol is strictly forbidden on the trail and at checkpoints.